opitzconsulting/cattlecrew-case-management-ui/README.md

 # CattleCrew Case Management UI

  Welcome to the CattleCrew Case Management UI source code!

+![intro][intro]

 The CattleCrew Case Management UI provides an interface to interact with CMMN 1.1 models in the camunda BPM platform via REST.
 It is development with [AngularJS](https://angularjs.org/) and uses [Grunt](http://gruntjs.com/) as build tool.

-It is relying on the following libraries:
+The following libraries are used in this project:

 * __cmmn-js__: provides diagram rendering support for CMMN 1.1 models